Complete Guide to Boat Lily Care and Growth

 Use clean scissors and cut close to the base without gouging the crown.

-How to Keep Boat Lily Looking Compact
+How to Keep It Compact

-When Old Leaves on Boat Lily Are Normal
+When Old Leaves Are Normal

 🌱 How to Propagate Boat Lily